 We expect your child to attend at all times.
 If a child does not attend school they will not learn.
-All parents of a pupil who will not be attending school through illness, etc are required to telephone the school office before 9.00am to give the reason.
-A note, signed by a parent or guardian confirming the reason, must be brought after every absence, otherwise the absence will be recorded as unauthorised.
+All parents/carers of a pupil who will not be attending school through illness, etc are required to phone the school before 8.45am to give the reason.
+A note, signed by a parent or carer confirming the reason, must be brought after every absence, otherwise the absence will be recorded as unauthorised.
 By law only the school can authorise an absence.
 Pupils are registered at 8.50am every morning.

 The Local Authority's Educational Welfare Service investigates unexplained absences.
 It is essential that pupils attend school regularly.
 We believe that school attainment and success are closely linked with regular attendance.
 Dental or medical treatment should be arranged after school, or during school holidays.
-If your son's/daughter's attendance is below 90% they will be monitored by the Education Welfare Service.
+If your child's attendance is below 90% they will be monitored by the Education Welfare Service.

-If, for very exceptional circumstances, you need to request absence from school for your child during school time you should apply to the school, 8 weeks prior to the known absence, for an official Pupil Absence from School form.
+If, for very exceptional circumstances, you need to request absence from school for your child during school time, you should apply to the school, 8 weeks prior to the known absence, for an official Pupil Absence from School form.